LHWOOD/E-CommerceBE-ORM/README.md

 ## Description

-back end for an e-commerce site by modifying starter code.
-You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.
+Back end for an e-commerce site made with Express.js API and Sequelize interacting with a MySQL database.

 ## Table of Contents